 SOGI questions may be less sensitive than you think

-Researchers at the Census Bureau conducted an experiment to see whether respondents were more likely to skip SOGI questions than typical demographic questions.
-They didn’t find evidence for that at all; in fact, significantly more people skipped the question about income than the question on sexual identity.
+Worried that asking questions about sexual orientation or gender identity won’t go over well with your respondents?
+Here’s some research to help ease your fears.
+In 2017, researchers at the Census Bureau conducted an experiment to see whether respondents were more likely to skip SOGI questions than other typical demographic questions.
+They didn’t find evidence for that at all; in fact, significantly more people skipped the question about income compared to the question on sexual identity.

 This research indicates that people are willing to answer personal SOGI questions—so let’s talk about how best to ask them.